CogStack/CogStack-NiFi/docs/security.md

 ### Setting up ElasticSearch
-On the first run, after changing the default passwords, one should change the default `admin` and `kibanaserver` passwords as specified in the [OpenDistro documentation](https://opendistro.github.io/for-elasticsearch-docs/docs/install/docker-security/).
+On the first run, after changing the default passwords, one should change the default `admin` and `kibanaserver` passwords as specified in the [OpenSearch documentation](https://opensearch.org/docs/latest/security-plugin/access-control/users-roles/).

 To do so, one can:
 - run the script `generate_es_internal_passwords.sh` to generate hashes,